pilotier/kinematic3d/README.md

 ![](assets/Kalman.png)

 The framework uses an RPN to first estimate 3D boxes (Sec.
 3.1).
+Ego-motion is estimated using boxes `Xt` and `Xt-1`.
 Previous frame tracks `τt−1` are then forcasted into `τt′` (prediction step) using the estimated Kalman velocity.
-Self-motion is compensated for applying a global ego-motion (Sec.
-3.2) to tracks τt′.
-Lastly, the 3D boxes are used as observations to update/fuse τt′ with measurements using a kinematic 3D Kalman filter (Sec.
+Self-motion is then compensated for applying the global ego-motion estimation to tracks τt′.
+Lastly, the 3D boxes are used as observations to update/fuse `τt′` with measurements using a kinematic 3D Kalman filter (Sec.
 3.3).
 We now have the current estimated state `τt`.